 The manufacturer will not accept any liability for damage resulting from any use of the valve which is not in accordance with the designated use of the valve.
-The risk of such misuse lies entirely with the operator of the facility.
+The risk is borne solely by the operating company.

 2.1.1 Requirements for operation